-This adorable scarecrow wreath door autumn decoration will usher in the fall and delight the guests to your home, both young, old and young at heart.
+This adorable DIY straw hat scarecrow door decoration will usher in the fall and delight your family and neighbors.

 Note: Hot glue guns, and heated glue can burn.
 Please use extreme caution when using a hot glue gun.
 Learn to use your tool properly before you start any project.